syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Custom-Font.md

 You can customize the appearance (size, attributes and family) of Font by setting the FontFamily, FontSize and FontAttributes property of LabelStyle property.

-## Font Styles

-* [`FontFamily`] - used to change the font family for the hint, error, helper text, and the counter label.
-* [`FontAttributes`] - used to change the font style for the hint, error, helper text, and the counter label.
-* [`FontSize`] - used to change the font size for the hint, error, helper text, and the counter label.

 Refer [this](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/text/fonts#use-a-custom-font) to configure the custom fonts in Xamarin.Forms.

 ### Hint